 On this special webpage, IGES researchers will highlight and identify priority issues related to the environment and climate, as discussed at the G7/G20.

-The G7 Summit in 2022 is planned to be held on 26 – 28 June in Elmau, Germany under the German Presidency.
+The G7 Summit in 2022 was held on 26 – 28 June in Elmau, Germany under the German Presidency.
 The Group of Seven (G7) comprises seven countries - Japan, the United States of America, the United Kingdom, Italy, Canada, Germany, and France – and the European Union (EU).
-In addition to the Leaders’ Summit, there will be Ministerial Meetings convened among the Ministers of Tourism, Ministers for Labour and Education, Ministers of Foreign Affairs and Development, Ministers of Economy and Finance, Ministers of Climate, Energy, and the Environment, Ministers of Culture, Ministers of Innovation and Research, Ministers of Health, Ministers of Agriculture, and Ministers of Trade, respectively.
+In addition to the Leaders’ Summit, there were Ministerial Meetings convened among the Ministers of Tourism, Ministers for Labour and Education, Ministers of Foreign Affairs and Development, Ministers of Economy and Finance, Ministers of Climate, Energy, and the Environment, Ministers of Culture, Ministers of Innovation and Research, Ministers of Health, Ministers of Agriculture, and Ministers of Trade, respectively.

 G7 Climate and Environment Track

-Similar to last year, the G7 Environment Ministers’ Meeting this year will treat climate, energy, and environmental issues as a single track (G7 Climate and Environment Track).
+Similar to last year, the G7 Environment Ministers’ Meeting this year treated climate, energy, and environmental issues as a single track (G7 Climate and Environment Track).
 This structure is based on the recognition that, since the climate and biodiversity crises are closely interlinked, integrated solutions are necessary.